The 10 Most Important Spanish Punctuation Marks to Know

 I hope after reading this post you feel more comfortable when presented with writing assignments or any time you need to write a letter or email to your friend or your new boss!
 You will certainly see your Spanish writing improve.

-I have certainly enjoyed showing you a little part of the marvelous world of punctuation, and I really hope you have enjoyed learning about it as well.
+I have thoroughly enjoyed showing you a little part of the marvelous world of punctuation, and I really hope you have enjoyed learning about it as well.